CORRECTED-Ex-Perella Weinberg partner to launch equity hedge fund - sources

-(Corrects Dec.
-11 story to clarify Dixon’s role at Perella and leaving date in paragraph five)
+(Corrects to clarify Dickson’s role at Perella and leaving date in paragraph five)

 * Firm’s flagship fund to launch with $100 mln - source